orlokinlight/ASNAAT/README.md

 Upon execution of the tool with the necessary options, the tool will ask for a Case Number and name of Examiner to preserve the chain of custody.
 Additionally, there is a built in feature to hash the TAR files before and after execution of the tool to ensure that the data has not been tampered.

 ## Report & Artifact Generation
 Once the tool is run, a customized report is generated for either Android or Apple.
 Currently it only supports documentation for the information we deemed important to convey.
-However, our tool extracts and separates the files defined in the wordlists to a folder named after the case file and image source type (ex: 00001-Apple).
+However, our tool extracts and separates the files defined in wordlists to a folder named after the case file and image source type (ex: 00001-Apple).